JetBrains/intellij-sdk-docs/topics/appendix/resources/explore_api.md

 Therefore, it can be helpful to search for classes that match the pattern `com.intellij.*Manager` and look through the list of results.
-Note that not all of these classes have the `com.intellij` prefix, and also that you can [define custom scopes](https://www.jetbrains.com/help/idea/configuring-scopes-and-file-colors.html) to limit your searches, for example to only <path>idea-xxx.jar</path> files.
+Note that not all of these classes have the `com.intellij` prefix, and also that you can [define custom scopes](https://www.jetbrains.com/help/idea/configuring-scopes-and-file-colors.html) to limit your searches, for example, to only <path>idea-xxx.jar</path> files.

 ### 2.3 Inspect the Contents of Packages